 - Indirect Velocity Estimation — We can't measure the velocity directly, we need to compute it by doing the difference between 2 frames

-- Whether — They can be confused by bright sunlight, and don't work well under fog, rain, snow, or any bad whether conditions.
+- Weather — They can be confused by bright sunlight, and don't work well under fog, rain, snow, or any bad weather conditions.

 - Interferences — If many Tof LiDAR systems are in the same area, the LiDARs can become incapacitated.

 - Wavelength — Tof LiDARs usually use a wavelength around 800-900nm, which is close to the human vision, and can therefore go through the retina and damage the eyes.

 Other ways to measure distance are called AMCW and FMCW; and they measure the distance using the wave's amplitude or frequency modulation.
 The last one is a technique RADARs use known as the Doppler Effect, and we'll talk about it in the next part.

 Before moving on, just a note on LiDARs:

 In a LiDAR, we often make the distinction between rotating and solid-state (the optical elements are built such that there are no moving parts), or between 2D and 3D.
 An FMCW LiDAR is often solid-state, but it's mostly a high resolution LiDAR.

 So let's now see how FMCW LiDARs solve this:

 Enters the FMCW LiDAR (Frequency Modulated Continuous Wave)

 A Frequency Modulated Continuous Wave (FMCW) LiDAR is a LiDAR that can also directly measure the speed of an object.
 These are also named Doppler LiDARs or 4D LiDARs, or chirped LiDARs, because these LiDARs are now using the Doppler Effect calculated using the FMCW chip.
 FMCW is the technology used in RADARs to directly measure the velocity.